DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ---

 Gameplay reminds me Ciclades or GoT, but drafting technique makes it more like chess.
 This most notable in duel games, since you know *almost* all your opponent's cards, and you can make cautious decisions upon it.

-In the game with 3-4 players (or 5 with Seasons extension), it gives you a lot of diplomatic opportunities.
-You must to create alliances against the mutual enemy.
-But  you don't have to betray your associate in order to win in distinction from the above-mentioned games.
+On the other hand, the game gives you a lot of diplomatic opportunities, if you play it with 3-4 players (or 5 with Seasons extension).
+You need to create alliances against the mutual enemy, but  you don't have to betray your associate in order to win in distinction from the above-mentioned games.

 There is a place for bluffing and playing giveaways.
-And of course, a pleasant portion of randomness that makes the game — Epic tale cards.
+And of course, there is a pleasant portion of randomness that makes the game — Epic tale cards.
 Each card is a reference to a certain Celtic myth and the artwork is just wonderful!
+[Jim FitzPatrick](https://www.jimfitzpatrick.com/) - is one of the game's artists.

 ![](https://images-cdn.asmodee.us/filer_public/db/47/db474f85-be6e-4b30-82ef-8f041e0ca0c2/ini01_card_deirdres-beauty.png)

-Here is the site of the author of the cover and most of the cards [Jim FitzPatrick](https://www.jimfitzpatrick.com/)

 ---